2024 Solingen arson attack: Investigation

-The prosecution called the material recovered from Szalla's residence and devices "speculation without evidentiary content", and pointed to a brochure for Die PARTEI found in the apartment as a lack of political position and that he had no known connections to far-right organisations through online services.
+The prosecution called the material recovered from Szalla's residence and devices "speculation without evidentiary content", and pointed to a brochure for the satirical political party Die PARTEI found in the apartment as a lack of political position and that he had no known connections to far-right organisations through online services.
 Police also said that the hard drive containing the Nazi imagery and child pornography was from "the techno era, a long time ago for [Szalla]", though he had synchronised the content with his phone.
 Szalla's girlfriend claimed ownership of the hard drive, but said that she had "no idea" where the downloaded material was from, alleging that several of her roommates had possession of the hard drive between 2016 and 2017.
 A Turkish woman who lived opposite of Szalla during his residence at Grünewalder Straße testified that Szalla was "super nice and friendly" and never made racist remarks in her presence.
 Despite this characterisation, the witness also stated that Szalla had once attacked his then-pregnant landlady in a fit of rage, prompting the witness to hide with her parents out of fear.
 She "couldn't imagine" her neighbour being an arsonist, although she had once seen an unusual amount of fire accelerant hoarded in his bathroom once.

 Police records showed that investigators had first incorrectly attributed the literature found in Szalla's apartment as belonging to his father because similar material had been found at his parents' house.
 Later during the trial, a 59-year-old officer of Wuppertal Police denied any relevance to the items found, asserting that they only showed the perpetrator's "historical interests".

 In March 2025, the interior ministry of North Rhine-Westphalia acknowledged failures in the evidence department, which had excluded the digital and physical material relating to Nazism from their investigation.
-Inner minister Herbert Reul claimed that a possible right-wing motive was only forwarded to his office via media reports.
+Minister of the Interior Herbert Reul claimed that a possible right-wing motive was only forwarded to his office via media reports.
 In May 2025, it was revealed that Daniel Szalla and his father had both been assessed by constitutional protective authorities.
 A file written by the federal ministry of justice stated that "a deep-seated connection, possibly identification with extreme-right ideology can be assumed for the defendant".
 The entry was later changed by hand to remove the comments and the file removed entirely from Szalla's dossier.